-Convective instability should continue to erode thickened mantle lithosphere until it is thin enough to be stable on long timescales.
-The bottom, weakest part will be removed quickly, but removal of the colder interior of the mantle lithosphere requires increasingly greater time (Molnar et al. 1998).
-To determine the thickness of a layer that will remain stable for a given amount of time, we plot the removal time, $t_b$ , as a function of the layer thickness, h (Fig. 20).
-We calculated $t_b$ using (32) and the dependence of C' on $Ra_3$ (Fig. 16), and assume wet conditions (n=3), $B{\rm m} = 10^{10}$ Pa s1/3, $F_3 = 1.3 \times 10^{-4}$ , and the parameter values given above.
-If perturbation amplitudes are 10 per cent of the mantle lithosphere thickness, a layer 65 km thick will be stable for a billion years.
-If this layer is mechanically thickened to 130 km, the first instability to grow should do so in about 1 Myr (Fig. 20), and should remove the basal part, about 16 km using the estimates of Molnar et al. (1998).
+removed quickly, but removal of the colder interior of the mantle lithosphere requires increasingly greater time [Molnar, Houseman, and Conrad, 1998].
+To determine the thickness of a layer that will remain stable for a given amount of time, we plot the removal time, t_b , as a function of the layer thickness, h (Figure 2.20).
+We calculated t_b using (2.32) and the dependence of C' on Ra_3 (Figure 2.16), and assume wet conditions (n = 3), $B_m = 10^{10}$ Pa s^{1/3}, $F_3 = 1.3 \times 10^{-4}$, and the parameter values given above.
+If perturbation amplitudes are 10% of the mantle lithosphere thickness, a layer 65 km thick will be stable for a billion years.
+If this layer is mechanically thickened to 130 km, the first instability to grow should do so in about 1 million years (Figure 2.20), and should remove the basal part, about 16 km using the estimates of Molnar, Houseman, and Conrad, [1998].
 With negligible diffusion of heat in this interval, perturbations at the base of the remaining 114 km thick layer should be unstable and grow, but more slowly.
 This process should continue, with removal of basal layers at successively lower rates until a stable layer is achieved.
-If perturbation amplitudes remained only 10 per cent of the layer thickness, the layer would eventually return to its original thickness, 65 km, but this will take a billion years (Fig. 20).
-A thickness of 80 km, however, will be reached in only 10 Myr.
-It is possible to make similar estimates for a variety of values of $B{\rm m}$ by estimating the thickness of a layer that is stable on timescales of 10 Myr from Figs 18 and 19 for a given value of $B{\rm m}$ .
-This thickness is generally a factor of 1.2 to 1.5 times that of a layer that remains stable for a billion years (Figs 18 and 19).
-Thus, lithosphere that is at its stability limit and then thickened by a factor of two
+If perturbation amplitudes remained only 10% of the layer thickness, the layer would eventually return to its original thickness, 65 km, but this will take a billion years (Figure 2.20).
+A thickness of 80 km, however, will be reached in only 10 million years.
+It is possible to make similar estimates for a variety of values of B_m by estimating the thickness of a layer that is stable on time scales of 10 million years from Figures 2.18 and 2.19 for a given value of B_m .
+This thickness is generally a factor of 1.2 to 1.5 times that of a layer that remains stable for a billion years (Figures 2.18 and 2.19).
+Thus, lithosphere that is at its stability limit and then thickneed by a factor of two, should, in 10 million years, erode back to a thickness 20 to 50% larger than its original thickness.
+The lower end of this range applies to thinner layers (25 to 50 km) and the higher end to thicker layers (100 to 200 km).